-Everyone at the University of Northern Iowa is excited to see our students back on campus this fall and to welcome our new Panthers.
-While our campus operations may look a little different, we are working to ensure the high-quality learning experience that students at UNI are accustomed to, while also protecting the health and safety of our students, faculty, staff, and Cedar Valley Community.
+Everyone at the University of Northern Iowa is excited to see our students back on campus.
+While our campus operations may look a little different, we are protecting the high-quality learning environment and face-to-face experience our students at UNI are accustomed to.

 Questions or Suggestions?

-If you have questions or suggestions about the UNI Forward Together process, please email us at firstname.lastname@example.org.
+Parents and community members—if you have questions or suggestions about our response to COVID-19, please email us at firstname.lastname@example.org.